 Windows alternative: if you have a laptop with bluetooth, you could also try downloading the AlfaOBD program from their website.
 To activate the key to allow for full programming functionality, you can pay the $50 activation or google search “AlfaOBD_lic_gen.exe”.

-- 4 digit Ram code – you can only get this in person at your local Ram dealer and is specific to your truck’s VIN.
-You take your driver’s license and truck’s registration to the Parts counter at the dealership to prove ownership, and they will get you your truck’s 4 digit security code to program/sync the wireless TPMS system.
+- 4 digit Ram PIN code – you can only get this in person at your local Ram dealer and is specific to your truck’s VIN.
+You take your driver’s license and truck’s registration to the Parts counter at the dealership to prove ownership, and they will get you your truck’s 4 digit PIN security code to program/sync the wireless TPMS system.
 They should not charge you for this.
+NOTE: as reported in the keyfob comments by Douglas, the latest version of AlfaOBD 184.108.40.206 may automatically recover your PIN

 How to Reprogram the 4th gen Ram TPMS Thresholds with AlfaOBD